-An Undercover Tobacco Inspector does many useful things, that reflects through his/ her job Description.
+An Undercover Tobacco Inspector does many useful things, that reflect through his/ her job Description.
 Undercover tobacco inspectors conduct sales compliance checks at retail stores selling tobacco products to determine if they are following laws aimed at preventing underage smoking.
 How to become an Undercover Tobacco Inspector?
 This article will talk about the Undercover Tobacco Inspector requirements, duties, job description, and career prospects.
 Keep reading.

 Undercover Tobacco Inspector Job Description